Video length limit for Instagram

 Open any of the browsers and head for Clideo’s Video Cutter.
 Click the “Choose file” button to add the clip from your device.
-If you want to upload from somewhere online, tap the drop-down arrow to select from your Dropbox or Google storage account or paste a link.
+If you want to upload from a cloud storage, tap the drop-down arrow to select from your Dropbox or Google.

 Note that to keep it all free, the file should be up to 500 MB.

 Once you’ve uploaded the video, you will see its preview along with multiple edit options.